Skip to main content

 This page is still under construction!

 Complex programs aways needs to do repetitive or infinite tasks.
 Because of it, loops must be used.
 Loops are structures used to repeat a selected code section until some condition is reached.
-Bellow are the loop types that abstract supports:
+Bellow are the loop types that the language supports:

 While loops